On links of vertices in simplicial $d$-complexes embeddable in the euclidean $2d$-space: Basic Concepts

-We work with stars and link-complexes of vertices only.
+We work with link-complexes of vertices only.
 The stars of vertices cover $K$ such that each $k$-simplex, $k>0$, is covered $(k+1)$-times.
 Also, any $k$-simplex appears in as many link-complexes (of vertices), as the number of its incident $(k+1)$-simplices, or its \emph{degree}.
-It follows that the link-complexes of vertices cover all simplices of degree more than~$1$.
+It follows that the link-complexes of vertices cover all simplices of degree at least~$1$.